airladon/FigureOne/docs/tutorials/12 - Slide Navigator Introduction/README.md

 Navigate through several equation forms with descriptions.

->Note: This tutorial introduces the SlideNavigator by showing an idealized set of slide definitions which is intentionally verbose.
+>Note: This tutorial introduces the SlideNavigator by showing a verbose set of slide definitions to demonstrate what a slide is and how it is defined.
 The ~90 lines of code used for slide definitions will be reduced to 5 lines in the next tutorial which will demonstrate short-cut slide definitions.

 Open `index.html` in a browser to view example.